Candlestick Patterns Strategy

 - End of correction

-Let us start with the basics how to calculate and recognize what the candle values mean.
+Let us start with the candlestick patterns basics on how to calculate and recognize what the candle values mean.
 Each candle has an open, high, low and close.

-Each candle can be analyzed by comparing the open, high, low and close values and the relationship between them.
+The proper way to analyze a candle is to compare the open, high, low and close values and the relationship between them.

 b) Secondly, the difference between the high and close/open and the difference between the low and close/open will determine the size of the wicks on both ends (could be 0 (zero) as well), and this is called the wick of the candle.

-c) When subtracting the high from the low, a total candle value is calculated.
-When dividing the size of the candle body/wick by the total candle length, a ratio is computed.
+c) When subtracting the high from the low, that is how you calculate a total candle value.
+When dividing the size of the candle body/wick by the entire candle length, a ratio is computed.
 This ratio will provide information regarding the balance of the power in that particular candle.

 WHO’S IN CONTROL?